devendra1007/Traffic_Sign/README.md

    ```

 ### Running the Project
-1. **Train the Model**: Run the training script to train the CNN model on the traffic sign dataset.
+1. **Train the Model**: Run the training script to train the CNN model on the traffic sign dataset.(/code/code.py)
-2. **Test the Model**: Use the test script to evaluate the model's accuracy.
+2. **Test the Model**: Use the test script to evaluate the model's accuracy.(/code/code.py)
-3. **Launch the Application**: Start the GUI application to recognize traffic signs using images.
+3. **Launch the Application**: Start the GUI application to recognize traffic signs using images.(/code/tikinter.py)

 ## Conclusion
 This project represents a significant step towards developing autonomous vehicles capable of safely navigating roads by recognizing and interpreting traffic signs.
 With continued research and development, the goal is to achieve even higher accuracy and real-time performance.

-This `README.md` provides all the necessary information for understanding, setting up, and running the Traffic Signs Recognition project.